simjanos-dev/LinguaCafe/README.md

 ```
 git pull && docker compose pull && docker compose up -d --force-recreate
 ```

+On Windows, you can run again [the installation script](/install_linguacafe.bat) to update to the latest version.

 ## Migrating from v0.5 or v0.5.1 to higher
 There was an issue again with docker, this time it is an easy fix.
 Please create a backup of your database, and run this command instead of the one provided in the general update guide: